mekkablue/Glyphs-Scripts/README.md

 * **Tabular Checker:** Goes through tabular glyphs and checks if they are monospaced.
 Reports exceptions. *Needs Vanilla.*

 ## Test

+*Most important: the Test HTML scripts.
+If you have unusually high or low text selection highlights in Adobe or Apple apps, run Report Highest and Lowest Glyphs to find the glyph causing it.
+Language Report is just for beefing up your specimen, and will not give you authoritative information.*

 * **Copy InDesign Test Text:** Copies a test text for InDesign into the clipboard.
 * **Copy Word Test Text:** Copies a test text for MS Word into the clipboard.